In the market for a new floor mop and trying to decide between Bona and Swiffer?

-Unlike the Bona Hardwood Floor Mop which is recommended for hardwoods only, the Swiffer WetJet is compatible with many surfaces including wood, ceramic tile, vinyl, and laminate.
+Unlike the Bona Hardwood Floor Mop, which Bona recommends for hardwoods only, the Swiffer WetJet is compatible with many surfaces including wood, ceramic tile, vinyl, and laminate.

 An important metric when evaluating spray mops is the size of the mop head.
-Large mop heads make cleaning a large room much easier but make it more difficult to access small spaces and corners.
+Large mop heads make cleaning a large room much more manageable but make it more difficult to access small spaces and corners.

 Bona’s mop head measures 15 inches wide.
 For the majority of residential use cases, 15 inches is an ideal mop head size.
 The entire weight of the mop is 5.2 pounds.

-The Bona Hardwood Floor Spray Mop and the Swiffer WetJet are two of the most popular spray mops due to the fact that they both do their job very effectively.
+The Bona Hardwood Floor Spray Mop and the Swiffer WetJet are two of the most popular spray mops because they both do their job very effectively.

 So which one performs better?